-Since the lab experiments will be conducted in person (Fridays from 9:00 AM to 12:00 noon at the West Loop campus) this course is not fully "distance" in its format.
-In the lab you can freely ask questions about the material, but the Blackboard site will have discussion threads for each chapter which I encourage everyone to post to when you need help OR when you can GIVE help on a posted question.
+Since the lab experiments will be conducted in person, this course is not fully "distance" in its format.
+In the lab you can freely ask questions about the material, and before starting the experiment I will review the main topics of the week's chapter.

+The Blackboard site includes discussion threads for each chapter which I encourage everyone to post to when you need help OR when you can GIVE help on a posted question.

-Following are a few suggestions as you begin your online chemistry "adventure." \odot
+Following are a few suggestions as you begin your online chemistry "adventure." ©